Helping pre-teens and teenagers build personal hygiene habits

 Helping your child manage personal hygiene

 You can also be a great role model for your child by demonstrating good personal hygiene habits.
-If your child sees you showering, cleaning your teeth and washing your hands regularly, she’ll learn that these habits are important.
+If your child sees you showering, cleaning your teeth and washing your hands regularly, they’ll learn that these habits are important.

 When children reach puberty, a new type of sweat gland develops in their armpits and genital areas.
 Skin bacteria feed on the sweat this type of gland produces, and this can lead to body odour (BO).